dankuck/dan-learns-python/README.md

-In my [fourth commit](https://github.com/dankuck/dan-learns-python/commit/62e9ef81569593747454b6efd2d4c38bcdae024e), I created a new module called `wind` with a method called `blow` which takes a board and direction as parameters and then fills in seeds at the right locations in the board arrays.
+In my [fourth commit](https://github.com/dankuck/dan-learns-python/commit/62e9ef81569593747454b6efd2d4c38bcdae024e), I created a new module called `wind` with a method called `blow` which takes a board and direction as parameters and then fills in seeds at the right locations in the board lists.

 My first solution had problems if a dandelion was placed at the border.
 And it overwrote dandelions with seeds if they happened to be in the way of some other dandelion.
 Once I worked out those